 - Continuous positive airway pressure (CPAP) titration and management

-Overnight polysomnography is located at Yale-New Haven Hospital.
+Overnight polysomnography is located at both Yale-New Haven Children's Hospital in New Haven and at the Bridgeport Campus.
 Our sleep laboratory exclusively studies children and is staffed by technicians who are experts in making children comfortable and working to obtain the best possible study.

 What to expect if your child is having a sleep study